trustpilot/principles/README.md

 *We do this because code written with open source on mind, is usually cleaner, better documented and not tightly coupled to anything internally.
 Generally it’s a good sanity check that we’re not doing anything too weird internally.
 Additionally, open source is a great recruiting tool for us to display our engineering culture.*

 *We have a company-wide [Open Source Policy](https://github.com/trustpilot/opensource) to guide you on how to use open source (especially in products).*

-## Build smaller things

-Generally consider making smaller rather than larger systems, services, repositories, etc.

-*When building small, the project is easier to reason about, and the responsibility of a service is more clearly defined.
-It is easier to fix bugs, and easier to deploy.*
-*While there may be an overhead by making things too small, we have generally found that it’s much easier to combine things that are too small, than to take things apart that are too large.
-Combining is easier than splitting.*
-*It is perfectly fine to have multiple services and projects from the same context be in multiple repositories.*